 When you think about post-apocalyptic science fiction stories, what kind of thing comes to mind first?
 Maybe an alien invasion, Pacific Rim style monsters perhaps, and almost always the mad scramble of a protagonist to stockpile resources and protect their loved ones from the imminent chaos and destruction—these are tropes which are tried and tested in this genre.

 What mightn’t come to mind as immediately is a story about a travelling Shakespeare troupe wandering the North American continent decades after the actual apocalypse has struck, which is exactly the story that Mandel tells in Station Eleven.

 While post-apocalyptic tales tend to focus on the action around the impact of a fictional disaster, Mandel’s novel speaks to the attitudes and characteristics of people which drive any action that occurs.
 She interrogates central questions about human society, inviting readers to consider what human qualities can endure even an apocalypse, what qualities are timeless.

-Characters (a tale of two timelines; part one)
+A tale of two timelines: part one

 “…once we’re seen, that’s not enough anymore.
 After that, we want to be remembered.”

 Part of the novel’s ambition is that while it’s set 20 years after the apocalyptic Georgia Flu, it constantly reaches decades into the past to search for meaning.
 In particular, the novel’s central character is Arthur Leander, an actor whose death coincides with the breakout of the Flu.
 Tracing his origins from obscurity to fame, Mandel juxtaposes his philandering and untrustworthy behaviour with repeated attempts to be a better person, or perhaps just be more true to himself, before his death.
 We’ll eventually see that many of his actions have consequences years into the future.